-For passenger cars, pickup trucks, and vans, the tax base is value.
-Base value is the manufacturer's suggested retail price, including destination charges but excluding separately-stated options.
+For passenger cars, pickup trucks, and vans, the tax base is base value, which is the manufacturer's suggested retail price, including destination charges but excluding separately-stated options.
 The percentage of base value depends upon the age of the vehicle: 100% in the 1st year, declining by ten percentage points each year until it reaches 10% in the 10th year.

-For trucks, tractors, trailers, and buses, the tax base is weight.
+For trucks, tractors, trailers, and buses, the tax base is weight by type of vehicle.

 Passenger cars, pickup trucks, and vans: \$10 plus 1.25% of base value.
-Flat tax of \$35 for vehicles over ten years old and minimum tax for all vehicles.
+Flat tax for vehicles over ten years old and minimum tax for all vehicles is \$35.